shahadelshehaby/conference-registration-system-layout/CRS_Screen_Layout_Design_Spec_v1.0.md

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
 [● Unread] 🔔 Application Approved by Dean                      10:32
             CRS-2025-CEIT-0042 — ICAI 2025 has been approved
-            by Prof. Mohammed Al Rashid and advanced to the Director of Research.
+            by Prof. Shadi Atalla and advanced to the Director of Research.
             [View Application →]